 The IoT is a hugely diversified technology and various things such as heart monitors, home appliances, cars or other vehicles, thermostats, lights, etc. can be in the network.
 In fact, the possibilities are endless.

 Applications and Advantages

-The IoT can bring along with it countless benefits, and it is basically because of exchange of data among the devices that makes things automated.
+The IoT can bring along with it countless benefits, and it is basically because of the exchange of data among the devices that make things automated.
 The technology gives a high standard of living with comfort, safety, and energy efficiency.

 These smart objects have different applications and distributed into five groups such as Smart Wearable, Smart House, Smart City, Smart Enterprise, and Smart Environment.

 The Smart Wearables group consists of advanced clothes and accessories.
 For instance, a T-shirt could have built-in sensors monitoring your blood pressure, heartbeat, pulse rate, or a contact lens for diabetics measuring the level of blood sugar.

 The Smart Houses could use smart devices to make life comfortable at home.
 For instance, the thermostat could be coupled to any weather station for the regulation of temperature in the house efficiently.
 Also, the IoT could be in lighting, security, audio, and another system of your house.
 There could be endless possibilities with each device of your house.

 Next, the IoT could also help develop a Smart City with the installation of advanced traffic plan, smart traffic lights and self-operational transport.
 The Smart Environment group could ensure the use of less energy (energy conservation) and manage waste in a better way.
 It could also help in understanding natural phenomena such as hurricanes, tsunami, flood, earthquakes, etc. and predict them much in advance.

 With the Smart Enterprise group, it may be possible to provide companies with smart inventory tracking, supply chain optimization, fleet tracking, etc. This, in turn, would provide tremendous gains to enterprises.